lukso-network/docs/docs/contracts/key-manager.md

   ) public
 ```

-Allows anybody to execute data payload on the **UniversalProfile**, given they have a signed message from an executor.
+Allows anybody to execute data payload on the **ERC725Account**, given they have a signed message from an executor.

 *Triggers the **[Executed](#executed)** event when a call is successfully executed.*